kahlil/belly/readme.md

 If your team wants to keep a clean Git history you will most likely have to rebase your branch on a regular basis and squash your commits into one commit per feature.

 `belly q` is here to help!
 The command will `fetch origin`, then rebase your current branch on to `origin/master` just to make sure you rebased.
 Then it will do a `reset --soft` back to `origin/master` and then commit all your changes with either an auto-commit message or the commit message you specified with `-m`.

+### `belly p`

+If you work with rebasing and squashing in feature branches a lot, you have to force-push a lot.
+Instead of using `push --force` it is recommended to use `push --force-with-lease`. `belly p` gives you a nice shortcut for doing a `--force-with-lease` push.
+Make sure you understand [the ways how `--force-with-lease` can fail you though](https://developer.atlassian.com/blog/2015/04/force-with-lease/).

 ## Usage